connorzl/academic-kickstart/content/authors/admin/_index.md

 user_groups: []

 ---
 I am a first-year Computer Science PhD Student at Stanford University, working with [Leonidas Guibas](https://geometry.stanford.edu/member/guibas/) and [Gordon Wetzstein](https://stanford.edu/~gordonwz/) during my initial rotations.
-My research lies in the intersection of computer graphics and machine learning, and I am currently working on discovering and leveraging structure from 3D shapes.
+My research lies in the intersection of computer graphics and machine learning, and I am currently exploring how to discover and leverage structure in neural representations of 3D data.
+My work is graciously supported by a Stanford Graduate Fellowship.

 Previously, I worked at Google as a software engineer on mobile computational photography (mostly related to Portrait Mode on Pixel phones).

 I was also a Computer Science undergraduate and graduate student at Carnegie Mellon University, advised by [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/).
 This culminated in my Master's Thesis on quad meshing.

-Outside of work, I enjoy watching movies, playing video/boardgames with friends, and listening to [music](https://www.last.fm/user/connorzl) (long-time swiftie).
-Also a fan of traveling, sports, and good food :)
+Outside of work, I enjoy [cooking](https://www.instagram.com/the_wizard_of_zoz/?hl=en), working out, video/boardgames, and [music](https://www.last.fm/user/connorzl) (long-time swiftie and currently learning guitar).
+Also a fan of traveling and sports -- go Ravens!.